SeidenGroup/siteadd/README.md

 The only argument taken is the name of the site.
 It will end the HTTP server, unregister the site from the known list of sites, and remove the directory.

+### transform-php-config

+This transforms an existing PHP configuration in place.
+Its purpose is so you can apply a template's configuration onto the global PHP configuration.

+The following flags are taken.

+* `-d`: Optional.
+The directory to use for the PHP configuration containing files like `php.ini`.
+By default, `/QOpenSys/etc/php`.
+* `-P`: Overrides the detected version of PHP.
+* `-T`: Override the default template directory.
+If a path isn't specified (this is done through including a directory separator), then siteadd will treat the name as a subdirectory of `/QOpenSys/pkgs/share/siteadd`.

 ### toggle-db

 This script toggles between classic and ODBC database extensions for a PHP